For best results, view in Landscape mode.

 located at the upper right corner.

-In this version of Windows, desktop was
+In this version of Windows,

 longer a place to display minimized icons.